AndersDeath/diary2/000-current.md

 # 30 January - Monday - Yerevan - 123 day of immigration

 I published the first note about Holy Theory project.
+I suppose it's good time to do everything openly.